elastio/bon/website/src/guide/patterns/fallible-builders.md

 :::

 Note that the signature of the `build()` method is fully under your control.
-You can make it accept additional parameters, return a different type, etc. The only difference of this approach from the method `new` is that this method accepts the builder as `self` and creates the target object (`User`) before validating the inputs.
+You can make it accept additional parameters, return a different type, etc. The only difference between this approach and the `new` method is that this method accepts the builder as `self` and creates the target object (`User`) before validating the inputs.

 This approach suffers from having a state of the object in code where it's constructed but not valid, which is however contained within the custom `build()` method implementation.